rigou/luksman/README.md

 ## Features
 * you can create / mount / unmount LUKS encrypted volumes with a single command
-* you can use a container file or a disk partition to store an encrypted volume
+* you can use a container file or a disk to store an encrypted volume
 * you can enter a passphrase interactively when creating / opening an encrypted volume, or use a key file
 * key files may conveniently reside in a removable flash drive, allowing you to take them with you when you leave your computer unattended
 * you can revoke a key file and generate a new one if you think it has been compromised